prometheus-operator/prometheus-operator/Documentation/proposals/202403-prometheus-operator-cli.md

 # Audience

-- Users that are using Prometheus Operator to monitor their Kubernetes clusters
+- Users that are using Prometheus Operator to monitor their Kubernetes clusters.

 # How